neondatabase/serverless/tests/README.md

 In CI we run these tests:

-1. On current Node LTS (Node has native fetch from 18 onwards and native WebSocket from 22 onwards)
+1. On current Node LTS (Node has top-level fetch from 18, crypto from 19, WebSocket from 22 onwards)
-2. On Node 16 (using node-fetch and ws)
+2. On current Node LTS using vitest's `edge-runtime` environment
-3. On current Node LTS using vitest's `edge-runtime` environment
+3. On Node 19, using `ws` for WebSockets

-Currently we do not test on Bun, as it is [not supported by vitest](https://github.com/oven-sh/bun/issues/4145), nor on Deno, [for the same reason](https://github.com/denoland/deno/issues/23882).
+Currently we run only a few simple tests with Bun, as it is [not supported by vitest](https://github.com/oven-sh/bun/issues/4145).
+The same goes for Deno, [for the same reason](https://github.com/denoland/deno/issues/23882).

 ### `packages`